otterscan/otterscan/README.md

 However, you will see that we made many UI improvements.

+## Supported networks

+Otterscan runs on any network that has a client implementing the [Otterscan API](#otterscan-json-rpc-api-extensions).

+### Erigon

+The reference implementation is maintained by us and comes out-of-box in any Erigon installation.

+So, it runs on any network supported by Erigon, which at the moment of writing are:

+- Ethereum mainnet + all testnets
+- Gnosis chain
+- Polygon

+### Optimism

+[Test-in-Prod](https://www.testinprod.io/) made and maintain OP-Erigon, which is a fork of Erigon that can sync any Optimism Superchain (Optimism, BASE, Zora, etc.).

+### Anvil

+Anvil [implements the Otterscan API](https://book.getfoundry.sh/reference/anvil/#otterscan-methods), so you can point your Otterscan installation to an Anvil RPC endpoint and have an explorer for your local devnet.

 ## Public instances

 Otterscan is meant to be run on your own environment ([see install instructions below](#install-instructions)).